cdevents/community/rfc/cdevents-translator.md

 ````

 #### Pros and Cons
-This structure can be extended by adding more translator libraries in the future without modifying the main application code.</br>
+- This structure can be extended by adding more translator libraries in the future without modifying the main application code.
-The problem with this approach anyone who is wanting some custom set of translator would need to write their own main class.
+- The problem with this approach anyone who is wanting some custom set of translator would need to write their own main class.

 ### Approach 2 : Creating a Go's plugin system to implement different Translators
 Plugins are Go interface implementations that can be compiled and loaded during the runtime of a Go program using Go's [plugin](https://pkg.go.dev/plugin) package